 - Stay engaged with a joyful movement routine. (some call this exercise)

-- Breathe slowly, deeply, and mindfully for 15 seconds…in the moment…when stress arises.
-Like in the “late for meeting” example above.
-(This is like “Relaxation Response speed-dating” and changes your brain chemistry for the better!)
+- Breathe slowly, deeply, and mindfully for 15 seconds?in the moment?when stress arises.
+Like in the ?late for meeting? example above.
+(This is like ?Relaxation Response speed-dating? and changes your brain chemistry for the better!)
+An excellent and detailed guide on the power of breath?and how to best use it?can be found on the Groom&Style blog.

-“Wait, Laurie Warren.
-What on earth is the “Relaxation Response?!”
+“Wait a minute.
+What on earth is the “relaxation response?!”

 Stay tuned for the next post in this series, on Nov 28th, which will outline something even MORE powerful than Stress Management.
 Whaaaaaaat?!?!
 More tools in your toolbox for creating vibrant health!